Bouzidi2/fullstack-angular-map-app/README_student.md

 -
 Part E: Removed Names, Prices, and Inventory counts from mainscreen.html Parts and Products tables.
 Added deleteALl statements for outsourcedPartRepository, partRepository, and productRepository on lines 58-60.
 Added Outsourced Parts on lines 64-100.
 Added products on lines 109-119.

+Part F: Added <div> element in mainscreen.html to display success/failure message for purchasing products - lines 24-26.
+Added <td> element to include <form> element in mainscreen.html to create button for Buy Now. - Lines 98-103.
+Created BuyProductController in controllers folder to accept POST request from html, read productID and use ProductRepository to find the product.
+This controller decreases inventory value by one when product is purchased and generates successful purchase message on mainscreen.
+Will produce failure message if inventory = 0.
+Added lines 3-43 in BuyProductController.java.